|

 Barbara Phillips, too, put everything into and extracted

-too young for the long and exacting role of the psychiatrist brother and
+probably too young for the long and exacting role of the psychiatrist

-one felt that he and Richard Talbot, who gave a flawless portrayal of the
+brother and one felt that he and Richard Talbot, who gave a flawless

-headaches heaped on Brian Shaw were shouldered manfully, although they
+escalation of headaches heaped on Brian Shaw were shouldered manfully,

 responsible for a missing phobia-ridden heiress, when a voluble and